Macrometacorp/docs/docs/cep/query-guide/named-aggregation.md

     aggregate by <timestamp attribute> every <time periods> ;
 ```

-Following table includes the `annotation` to be used to enable distributed aggregation,
+Following table includes the `annotation` to be used to enable distributed aggregation:

 Item | Description
 ------|------